DistributedComponents/verdi-lockserv/README.md

 As originally defined, the lock server does not tolerate duplicate messages, which means that `LockServMain` can potentially give unexpected results when the underlying UDP-based runtime system generates duplicates.
 However, the Verdi framework defines a sequence numbering verified system transformer that when applied allows the lock server to ignore duplicate messages, while still guaranteeing mutual exclusion.

 The directory `extraction/lockserv-seqnum` contains the files needed to produce an OCaml program called `LockServSeqNumMain` which uses sequence numbering.
-After running `./configure` in the root directory, simply run `make` in `extraction/lockserv-seqnum` to compile the program. `LockServSeqNumMain` has the same command-line option as `LockServMain`, and the Python client can be used to interface with nodes in both kinds of clusters.
+After running `./configure` in the root directory, simply run `make` in `extraction/lockserv-seqnum` to compile the program. `LockServSeqNumMain` has the same command-line options as `LockServMain`, and the Python client can be used to interface with nodes in both kinds of clusters.